 Interestingly, Lone’s inclusion in the party was decided on the day MUF convenor Maulana Abbas Ansari’s mother passed away.
 “Instead of attending her Nimaz-e-Jinaza (Funeral prayers) MUF members met and included Lone in the party,” says G M Bhat.

 Once back, G M Bhat cancelled all decisions taken in that meeting, including Lone’s entry into MUF.
 “This was unacceptable to me,” says G M Bhat.

 When results came, Lone’s exclusion from MUF proved costly, as his People’s Conference, bagged almost 1 lakh votes.
 “Had Lone been part of MUF, they would have won entire north Kashmir,” believes Farooq.

-Finally, MUF was routed in the elections, as it managed to win just four seats: three in south and one in north.
+Finally, MUF was routed in the elections, as it managed to win just four seats: three in the south and one in the north.
 Two were bagged by Jama’at men.

-“Jama’at’s morally upright approach never allowed them to win popular vote,” feels Farooq.
+“Jama’at’s morally upright approach never allowed them to win the popular vote,” feels Farooq.

 The elections result, and the alleged rigging, disappointed MUF’s rank and file, but Prof Bhat.
 “Dr Wani and I were never concerned about winning or losing.
 Our motive was to educate and engage youth.
 That I guess we did,” says Prof Bhat.
 “We never wanted to form a government!”